 This tour will introduce Du Pasquier’s work and career with an emphasis on the ways in which objects of the exhibition interact with each other and with us in the abstracted space of painting and in life.
 Participants will engage in a process of analyzing these interactions together in the space of the exhibition with the aids of storytelling and visual memory games.

 This event is free and open to the public; register here.

-Adrienne Hall is an MFA candidate at the University of Pennsylvania.
-Interested in the symbols and histories embedded in the body and cultural objects, she works through sculpture, installation, and performance to investigate the collision between diasporic and nationalistic identities.
-Her current work borrows from languages of architectural design, theatre, and cultural studies and makes use of the absent or displaced body to highlight experiences of hypervisibility and invisibility.
-Originally from Toronto, she has a background in design practice and research and holds a Bachelor of Landscape Architecture from the University of Guelph.
+Adrien Sun Hall is an MFA candidate at the University of Pennsylvania.
+Interested in the symbols and histories embedded in the body and cultural objects, Hall works through sculpture, installation, and performance to investigate the collision between diasporic and nationalistic identities.
+Hall’s current work borrows from languages of architectural design, theatre, and cultural studies and makes use of the absent or displaced body to highlight experiences of hypervisibility and invisibility.
+Originally from Toronto, Hall has a background in design practice and research and holds a Bachelor of Landscape Architecture from the University of Guelph.